ebics-java/ebics-java-client/ebics-rest-api/README.md

 # REST API Configuration

 The configuration of WAR file is externalized to have easier control over deployed application in production.
-The external configuration can override
+The external configuration define:
-* all spring properties using config.properties (or yaml)
+* spring properties using config.properties (or config.yaml)
-* all logback configs
+* logging settings

 ##Configuration home directory

 The config.properties & logback.xml is expected on path
-$EWC_CONFIG_HOME/config.properties (or yaml)
+$EWC_CONFIG_HOME/config.properties (or config.yaml)
 $EWC_CONFIG_HOME/logback.xml

 ## HTTPS Certificate